 Peter holds a B.A. from Dartmouth College in Engineering modified with Computer Science.
 In 2008, he earned a Master's degree in Information Science and a Post-Baccalaureate Certificate in Classics from the University of North Carolina at Chapel Hill.
 Peter's research focus is the Bronze and Iron Ages in Anatolia and he has excavated in Turkey for a number of years.
 He is particularly interested in Anatolia's interactions with the Greek world to the west and the Near Eastern polities to the southeast.
 He plans to investigate the nature of cultural exchange among these regions and the effects of Anatolia's unique landscape upon these exchanges.
 Because of his technical background, he is naturally also interested in archaeological informatics.

-Lara received a B.A in Classical Archaeology from the City University of New York, Hunter College in 2011, and also holds a B.F.A in Theatrical Set Design from the University of North Carolina School of the Arts (2006).
-Her research interests center on the Hellenistic and Roman East, and particularly the relationship between the Roman and Parthian spheres in the South Caucasus and Northern Mesopotamia.
-Her dissertation is a consideration of Late Hellenistic and Roman-period eastern Transcaucasia, and relationships between Rome, Arsacid Parthia and the Steppe in this region.
+Lara received a B.A in Classical Archaeology from the City University of New York, Hunter College in 2011, and also holds a B.F.A in Theatrical Set Design from the North Carolina School of the Arts.
+Her research interests center in the on the Hellenistic and Roman East, and particularly the relationship between the Roman and Parthian spheres in the South Caucasus and Northern Mesopotamia.
+Her dissertation is a consideration of Late Hellenistic and Roman-period material from eastern Georgia and Azerbaijan, and relationships between Rome, Arsacid Parthia and the Steppe in this region.
 She has participated in archaeological fieldwork and research at Oglanqala (Naxcivan, Azerbaijan), Kurd Qaburstan (Iraqi Kurdistan), Satu Qala (Iraqi Kurdistan), Venta Icenorum (England) and at the Palazzo Imperiale (Ostia Antica, Italy).
 Before starting at Penn, she worked as a designer, draftsman and scenic painter for theater and film in New York.

 Olivia received her B.A. in Archaeology and Classical Studies from Tufts University in 2013.
 Her undergraduate thesis focused on urban planning in the Greek colonies in Sicily and Magna Graecia in the 8th-6th centuries BCE.
 She has excavated at Tel Dor in Israel and at Voula and the Athenian agora in Greece.
 Her research interests include Iron Age Greece and the Near East.